 DEQ, in coordination with the Town of Lakeview and Lake County formed an advisory committee to develop a plan to achieve emission reductions by 2019.
 From June 2013 through December 2013, the advisory committee met monthly to discuss issues, identify the sources of PM in Lakeview, and to brainstorm and recommend strategies that the community would implement over the next five years.
 The committee put forward a suite of options to implement over the next few years.
 This included enhanced education and outreach, continued implementation of the voluntary woodstove curtailment call, current and future woodstove changeouts, an agreement with the USFS to not burn on poor air quality days, and the potential expansion of open burning restrictions to incorporate more of the county area (current law only applies to the UGB).
 The town also hopes to pursue future strategies including additional woodstove changeouts, long-term efforts to find alternate sources of heat other than wood (such as geothermal or natural gas), additional town and county ordinances to restrict use of woodstoves.
 Sustainment area rules will help the community change out uncertified wood stoves, the primary source of emissions that cause the exceedances of the PM2.5 standard.

+A sustainment area rule and designation for Lakeview will improve the plan by including these rules.
+The rules will allow new or expanding industrial sources to purchase woodstove emission offsets to become established in Lakeview.
+These reductions in woodstove emissions will reduce overall ambient conditions during critical wintertime days and contribute to better overall air quality in Lakeview.